-Canadians typically use car loans to help them finance the purchase of a vehicle.
-But even before you start searching for a car, you may want to consider getting pre-approved for a car loan first.
+Many Canadians use car loans to help them finance a vehicle purchase.
+However, before you start searching for a car, you should get pre-approved for a car loan so you’ll know how much you can afford before you start visiting dealers.

 Pre-Qualification Vs. Pre-Approval For An Auto Loan